AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 * **Data model Canvas view**

     The Canvas view for the Data Models section improves the experience by enabling the visualization of data models and their links in a canvas layout, alongside the existing tabular view.
 [Learn more](../data-management/gs-models.md)
--->

 * **AI Assistant**

     The AI Assistant is a user interface feature designed to help you navigate and understand Adobe concepts and get operational insights for your specific environment.
 It is available in several products across Adobe Experience Cloud, including Federated Audience Composition.
+[Learn more](ai-assistant.md)
+-->
 ### Compatibility {#fac-25-3-compat}

 * **Databricks connection**

     With this new release, Federated Audience Composition now supports private link connectivity for Databricks database connections.
-    It also enables secure connections to Databricks databases hosted on Amazon Web Services (AWS) and Microsoft Azure.
+    It also enables secure connections to Databricks databases hosted on Amazon Web Services (AWS).
 [Learn more](../connections/federated-db.md#databricks)

 * **Support for B2B CDP Customers**